We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Depending on how long it has been, you may want to consider talking to your doctor about a vaginal dilator.
+Depending on how long it’s been, you may want to consider talking to your doctor about a vaginal dilator.
 This tool may help stretch your vaginal tissues back to a place that will improve sexual function and enjoyment.

-You may also want to consider seeing your healthcare provider.
+You may also want to consider seeing your doctor.
 Sometimes pain can be caused by infections or other treatable conditions.
-Seeing your healthcare provider can allow you to get the proper treatment as well as gain additional advice for your specific concerns.
+Seeing your doctor can help you get the appropriate treatment as well as additional advice for your specific concerns.

 As we get older, our bodies start to change in ways that can sometimes make certain sexual positions painful.
 A position that was comfortable before may seem physically unbearable now.

-Women aren’t the only ones who experience shifts in sexuality and how they achieve sexual pleasure.
-Men are also going through some shifts in their 50s and 60s.
+Women aren’t the only ones who experience shifts in their sexuality and how they achieve sexual pleasure.

 Don’t think of these issues as setbacks but as a time for exploration.
 Both of you can work together to learn what’s sexually satisfying to you now.